OSPF LSA Types and LSA Flooding Explained

 What is an LSA?

 An LSA (Link State Advertisement) is a data packet that describes a specific part of the OSPF network.
 There are 11 types of LSA.
-OSPF routers use each type of LSA to share or exchange different information.
-Since an LSA describes a part of the OSPF network, each OSPF router learns all LSAs that it needs to function and stores them into the LSDB (Link-State Database).
+OSPF routers utilize each type of LSA to exchange different information.
+Since an LSA describes a part of the OSPF network, each OSPF router learns all LSAs that it needs to function and stores them in the LSDB (Link-State Database) In other words, an LSA is an OSPF data packet that contains some specific information about network topology.
+The LSDB is the collection of all LSA packets the router knows.
+Convergence is the state in which all OSPF routers are aware of all LSAs.

 LSA flooding